cloud-whisperer/cloud-whisperer/README.md

 | 🤝 Cross-Functional Execution         | Collaborated with engineering and compliance stakeholders                                                         | Aligned technical execution with enterprise security objectives                         |

+## <br>Experience:<br>
-<br>Hands-on professional and home-lab experience with STIG-aligned hardening, Ubuntu and Rocky
+- Home-lab projekts with STIG-aligned lockdown of Ubuntu and Rocky Linux servers.
+<br>- Oracle, and MySQL database administration.
+<br>- Familiar with secure deployments, using multi-layered authentication
+   protocols.
+<br>- Systems administration, including SSO/LDAP/Shibboleth integrity
+   post-checks.
-Linux servers, database administration.
-Adept in secure deployments, SSO/LDAP integrations, and automation using Terraform and Ansible.
+<br>- Network automation of cloud platform resources using Terraform and
+  Ansible.
-Recognised for strong technical aptitude, cross-functional collaboration, and success in air-gapped and compliance-driven environments.
+<br>- Recognised for effective cross-functional collaboration, and proficiency in
+  air-gapped and compliance-driven environments.

 ---